Vivian-Lopez/Vivian-Lopez/README.md

 <!-- - A full-stack project I'm currently working on is a wallpaper generator that uses GANs to create unique wallpapers. -->

 🎓 Imperial College London · Final Year CS
-💼 SWE Intern @ JP Morgan | 6-Month Hedge Fund Placement (Equities Desk)
-⚙️ Interested performance, trading infra, and clean low-level code
-📫 Reach me on [LinkedIn](your-link) or via GitHub
+💼 Current: 6-Month Hedge Fund Placement (Equities Desk) | Past: SWE Intern @ JP Morgan ⚙️ Interested in performance, trading infrastructure, and building clean systems in C++ and Python 📫 Reach me on [LinkedIn](your-link) or via GitHub